 The point is that you may consider the Vikings to have lived a long time ago.
-But on a time-line of the history of Scotland, these 12th-century guys were making marks inside a structure that was already 4000 years old!
+But on a time-line of Scottish history, these 12th-century guys were making marks inside a structure that was already 4000 years old!

 Bonnie Prince Charlie

 – oh no, what’s he doing in Glasgow?

 Preamble: the Catholic Stuart monarchy of Scotland (and England) have been kicked out and the Protestant Hanoverian dynasty is ruling.
 Scotland has had the same monarch as England for more than a century.

 Then, to paraphrase a lot, the Scottish aristocracy decided to unite with England in 1707 and close down the Scottish Parliament.
 (Money changed hands.
 Ordinary folk had no vote.
 There were protests and riots in the streets of Edinburgh.)

 Bonnie Prince Charlie ‘The Young Pretender’ from the old Stuart line, his family in exile, has been brought up to believe that with the help of the Catholic nations of Europe, such as France and Italy, he can regain the throne.